devfile/registry-viewer/CONTRIBUTING.md

 yarn start
 ```

+#### Formatting code

+`yarn lint` to check if files are formatted correctly
+`yarn format` to run the code formatter

 ### Adding remote repositories

-Notes:

 - For devfile hosts (environment variable or config file) specify a remote url or a local directory structure and `index.json` that follows the `devfile/api` spec.

 - You can have infinitely many sources as long as the name for the source repository is different.

-- There are two types of source types, url and local.
+- There are two types of source types: url and local.

   - url is for specifying a remote hosts.
   - local is for specifying a local hosts.
-NOTE: Local MUST have `index.json` under the root path specified, an example is below.
+    - _Local MUST have `index.json` under the root path specified, an example is below._

 - The "alias" property is optional and can only be assigned if using the "url" property.

 - An alias is only recommended if the "url" property is assigned a localhost address.
 If no alias is specified the share button will use the "url" property.

 - The link for the share button will not work if "local" is specified.

-`/devfiles`
+e.g. `/devfiles` directory

 ```
 +-- devfiles